OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-07-Two-Factor-Authentication.md

 ![YubiKey in action](img/ch2-7-4.png)

-Using them is easy -- you simply insert your security key during login, and physically tap it when prompted.
+Using them is easy—you simply insert your security key during login, and physically tap it when prompted.

 Security keys are fairly resistant to phishing attacks, making them one of the best options available.
 Unlike code-based 2FA, phishing sites don’t have a great way to intercept information from security keys.
 Also, Yubikeys  generate and store a unique ID for each login on first registration, and check this ID on subsequent logins.
 If you were to land on a phishing site with an illegitimate URL domain (e.g., faceboook.com instead of facebook.com), the ID will not match and the key will not cooperate with the website.